 - Colon polyps

 - Ulcerative Colitis

-Because there are many causes of abdominal pain, Dr. Kenneth Brown will take a careful medical history and physical examination.
-From the information that is gathered, Dr. Brown will then determine the best test to order according to your signs and symptoms.
-This may include an X-ray or examination with an endoscopy, colonoscopy, or capsule endoscopy.
+Because there are many causes of abdominal pain, Dr. Kenneth Brown will take several things into account during his evaluation.
+These include but are not limited to a physical examination, review medical history and lab work.
+From the information that is gathered, in some instances Dr. Brown may want to order additional tests to determine or rule out underlying causes according to your signs and symptoms.
+These tests may include an X-ray or examination with an endoscopy, colonoscopy, or capsule endoscopy.